How Does Vacuum Excavation Work?

 We store any material that is removed from an excavation in a skip built into the truck, something that can help reduce transport costs if the excavated waste needs to be taken to a stockpile area on site.
 Material is dispensed by side-tipping soil and rock waste but it can also be tipped directly into skips to avoid reloading time and effort.

-The main benefits of vacuum evacuation for contractors is that it is the safest way to excavate material from a variety of sites.
+The main benefits of vacuum excavation for contractors is that it is the safest way to excavate material from a variety of sites.
 Contractors can keep areas clear of material, preventing accidents to the workforce and anyone passing by.

 Our state of the art trucks comply with noise level standards for work in public areas and prevent dust escape with an air circulation system that contains some 42 filters.
 That means little contamination during the vacuum excavation process.